MicrosoftDocs/SupportArticles-docs/support/windows-server/support-tools/support-tools-xperf-wpa-wpr.md

 > [!NOTE]
 > The previous command-line tool, Xperf, is still supported for collecting data.
 However, Xperfview is no longer supported.
 Use WPA to view Xperf recordings.
 >
-> For information about using Xperf, see [Xperf Command-Line Reference] (/windows-hardware/test/wpt/xperf-command-line-reference)
+> For information about using Xperf, see [Xperf Command-Line Reference](/windows-hardware/test/wpt/xperf-command-line-reference).

 ## More information